colehank/NOD-MEEG/README.md

 # NOD-MEEG: Natural Objects Dataset of MEG & EEG

-This repository contains code for preprocessing, validation, and plotting functions for the **NOD-MEEG** dataset.
+This repository contains code for preprocessing, validation, and plotting codes for the *A large-scale MEG and EEG dataset for object recognition in naturalistic scenes*.

 ## Overview

-This repository includes scripts to reproduce the neuroimaging analyses presented in the *A large-scale MEG and EEG dataset for object recognition in naturalistic scenes*.

 The structure is organized into three main subfolders:
 - **[assets](https://github.com/colehank/NOD-MEEG/tree/main/assets)**: Contains models for preprocessing and Representational Dissimilarity Matrices (RDMs) of NOD-fMRI data.